VILLA IN OLGIATA

 EXISTING CONDITIONS

-These section-elevations are an analysis of the existing trees that had been disfigured by pruning before we joined the project, with recommendations to guide new growth and partially reestablish their original structure.
+These section-elevations analyze the existing trees that had been disfigured by prior pruning, offering recommendations to guide new growth and partially restore their original form.

 CONCEPT IMAGES